How to Install Google Play Store in Windows 11 and Run Android Apps (2023)

 Step 7: Install Android Apps on Windows 11 via Google Play Store

-Now, after you have successfully signed in to your Google account in Play Store, you can install your favorite Android apps.
+Now, after you have successfully signed in to your Google account in the Play Store, you can install your favorite Android apps.
 So, open the Play Store and search for your favorite app.
 In this tutorial, we are installing the Candy Crush Saga Android game.

 Step 8: Run Android Apps Natively on Windows 11